mahmudahsan/flutter/dart/README.md

 ### Operators

-Same like JavaScript language.
-All the standard operators will work here.
+Similar to the JavaScript language, all the standard operators will work here.

 ```dart
 void main() {